 To unlock the mouse cursor when the user presses the

-key, put these linesif( Input.GetKeyDown("escape")) { Cursor.lockState = CursorLockMode.None; }
+ESCkey, put these linesif( Input.GetKeyDown("escape")) { Cursor.lockState = CursorLockMode.None; }in the

 Save the script.